-If your having trouble remembering it, don't be surprised.
-The show was syndicated and one of the lesser known ones of it's time.
-Having only last one season and 39 episodes.
+If you're having trouble remembering it, don't be surprised.
+The show was syndicated and one of the lesser known ones of its time, having only lasted one season and 39 episodes.
 It had a few VHS releases which of course are out of print now.

 This series provides examples of:

 - Actor Allusion: Bruno's folks wait in line in "Spies, Lies, and Bavarian Pies" to see a movie, and the signs indicate it's Die Hard that's being shown.
 Howard thinks the character voiced by Bruce Willis would enjoy it, though Grace is skeptical.

 - Anchovies Are Abhorrent: "Give Pizza a Chance": Bruno is given a gadget in the shape of a slice of pizza, containing olives (really mini-grenades), cheese and pepperoni (really a super-strong nylon cord with a suction cup) and anchovies (which are only there to ensure that nobody eats the pizza).

 - Auction of Evil: The very first episode "The Adventure Begins" revolved around one of these.

 - Be Careful What You Wish For: In the "Bye Bye Jarly" three-parter, Harris finally gets his long-awaited chance to be an official field agent.
 After surviving several death traps in succession, he says he'd much rather prefer the relative safety of his lab.

 - Bedlah Babe: In part 2 of the 3-parter episode called "Bye Bye Jarly", when Bruno and Harris are in a cafe trying to find Couscous, they meet a harem girl known as Popic, and Bruno asks her where he is.